GTSF-Quantitative-Sector/Polygon-io-RMI/README.md

 # Polygon-io-RMI
-Fetch RMI for a stock using Polygon.io API.
+Calculate RMI for a stock using Polygon.io API.
 To use, clone this repository and run
 ```
 pip install -r requirements.txt
 ```